Femme Fatale (2002 film)

-The film became a box office flop.
-However, the film has since been better received by many film critics and gradually regarded as a cult classic.
+Upon its release, Femme Fatale received mixed reviews from film critics and became a box office flop.
+However, the film has since been better received by many critics and gradually regarded as a cult classic.
 Warner Bros. had included the film in the catalogue of Warner Archive Collection.
 In May 2022, Shout!
 Factory (under license from Warner Bros) released a special edition Blu-ray of the film.